alexander-morris/metorial-agent-kit-yc-hackathon/README.md

 ## Motivation
 This was inspired by recent Stanford research claiming that fine-tuning can be easily beaten by in-context and context driven work - this repo has ALL the context, right at your fingertips. [(link)](https://venturebeat.com/ai/fine-tuning-vs-in-context-learning-new-research-guides-better-llm-customization-for-real-world-tasks)

+There are now THOUSANDS of AI Tools that can provide customer service and developer experience help, but NONE of them can run your code.
+At the same time, Claude Code, Cursor, and Codex are rapidly saturating the market, so why do developers need to read docs?

 This project contains a clean and simple specialized agent that learns via ICL to provide improved handling of metorial usage questions, and to implement them in real time.

 ## What's included: